raspberrypilearning/getting-started-with-the-twitter-api/worksheet.md

-# Getting Started with the Twitter API
+# Getting started with the Twitter API

-A guide to connecting to Twitter from Python using Twython
+A guide to connecting to Twitter from Python using Twython.

 ## Create a Twitter account